Lightstreamer/Lightstreamer-kafka-connector/README.md

 3. Check consumed events.

-   You shouls see real-time updated as shown in the point 4 of the [Lightstreamer Setup](#lightstreamer-setup) section
+   You shouls see real-time updated as shown in the point 4 of the [Start](#start) section.

 ## Docs